 (More info on these steps can be found on FoodSafety.gov.)

 I buy orange blossom syrup at a local Middle Eastern market; you can substitute rosewater or even vanilla if you prefer.
-Or you can flavor the syrup with cinnamon and add a sprinkle of walnuts instead of pistachios for a little Greek flair.
+Or instead you can flavor the syrup with cinnamon and add a sprinkle of walnuts instead of pistachios for a little Greek inspiration.

 Disclaimer: This post was sponsored by the Ad Council and Kitchen Play; as always, all opinions are my own.